 A bar of 3.2 cm in diameter with a hemispherical end and a mass of 6 kg shall be dropped and directed to fall, with its longitudinal axis vertical, onto the centre of the weakest part of the specimen, so that, if it penetrates sufficiently far, it will hit the containment system.
 The bar shall not be significantly deformed by the test performance;

-The height of drop of the bar measured from its lower end to the intended point of impact on the upper surface of the specimen shall be 1 m.
+The height of the drop of the bar, measured from its lower end to the intended point of impact on the upper surface of the specimen, shall be 1 m.

 [IAEA: 724]